 GeekBuddy is included in CIS Pro and Complete versions and users who purchased either of these CIS versions can skip this section and move on to the next section 'Launching the Client and Using the Service'.
 GeekBuddy client is downloaded along with CIS Premium (a free version) with a trial license, but to use the full service, you have to purchase and activate it.

-Start the GeekBuddy client by clicking the desktop shortcut icon or from the 'Start Menu'.
+or from the 'Start Menu'.

 The GeekBuddy Chat screen will be displayed.